 As a modern fitness tracker for modern people, you can also pay attention to whether you are experiencing too much stress in everyday life.
 Both devices measure your sleep as you wear them at night.
 For female users, it might be important to know that Huawei only offers cycle tracking with the Huawei Band 6 in combination with an HMS smartphone.
 HMS smartphones are Huawei's own handsets that do not offer Google services.

 The Xiaomi Mi Band 6 also comes out ahead if you want to look at your smartphone less often.
 This is because the Huawei Band 6 can only display notifications, but the Mi Band 6's companion app will allow you to configure selected response options.
-You can then react accordingly with a tap on the display and inform your contacts "I'm exercising".
+You can then react accordingly with a tap on the display and inform your contacts: "I'm exercising."
 This is one feature that I really missed when reviewing the Huawei Band 6.

 Both trackers are better compared to the cheaper Honor Band 6 as they can record your blood oxygen level 24 hours a day.
-In an attempt to write a similarly lengthy section in the next paragraph, I'll point out that using this feature results in a shorter battery life.
+In an attempt to write a similarly lengthy section in the next paragraph, I'll point out that using this feature results in shorter battery life.

 If you were looking at both fitness trackers right now instead of reading this article, you would most probably remain in a dilemma.
 This is because both Huawei and Xiaomi advertise battery runtimes of 14 days for their fitness trackers.
-In reality, however, the Xiaomi Mi Band 6 proved to last slightly shorter than the Huawei offering.
+In reality, however, the Xiaomi Mi Band 6 proved to last slightly shorter than the Huawei offers.

 My colleague Carsten Drees managed to achieve just under ten days with the Mi Band 6, whereas the Huawei Band 6 lasted 12 days when I used it - although you would most probably be less active if you want to stretch battery life to the claimed 14 days.